madprops/blog/docs/armtrak.md

 The spores being able to go through warps can be said to mean that spores can travel through time.

-The 7 stages of the safe zone can define eras or stages.
+The 7 stages of the safe zone can define eras or states.

 ### The Synthesizer